roto disc product icon

 Roto-Disc® fully closed:

-Closure is clean and the valve is fully seated.
-The dome and seat form a positive seal that eliminates leakage across the seat.
+Closure is clean, and the valve is fully seated.
+The dome and seat form a positive seal, eliminating leakage across the seat.
 Double O-rings prevent leakage through the stems.

 Roto-Disc® Valve with Standard Controls & Standard Flange Arrangement